-In its Frequently Asked Questions, the European Commission states that "the prohibition on purchase applies irrespective of the final destination of the goods" and that "it is not relevant whether the goods are destined for the EU or not."
+In its Frequently Asked Questions, the European Commission states that the prohibition on purchase and transfer applies irrespective of the final destination of the goods and that "it is not relevant whether the goods are destined for the EU or not."
+However, it states that the prohibition does "not concern goods which are already released for free circulation within the territory of the Union (i.e. usually already placed on the market)" at the time when the prohibition becomes applicable.

-An exception applied to the execution until 17 June 2022 of contracts concluded before 16 March 2022 (or ancillary contracts necessary for the execution of such contracts).
+An exemption applied to the execution until 17 June 2022 of contracts concluded before 16 March 2022 (or ancillary contracts necessary for the execution of such contracts).